 Manage personal information

-The need for consent applies even when students sign themselves up for an account under teacher direction or supervision.
+This applies even when students sign themselves up for an account under teacher direction or supervision.
 It also applies if the personal information will not be accessible to or viewed by others, as stored data in a system.

 Acceptable use agreements